Mason10198/SkywarnPlus/README.md

 [![Instructional Video](https://img.youtube.com/vi/QyccjEZj20E/maxresdefault.jpg)](https://youtu.be/QyccjEZj20E)

 ## Written Instructions
-SkywarnPlus is recommended to be installed at the `/usr/local/bin/SkywarnPlus` location on both Debian and Arch (HAMVOIP) systems.
+SkywarnPlus is recommended to be installed at the `/usr/local/bin/SkywarnPlus` location on both Debian and Arch systems.

 Follow the steps below to install: